-“The rich-voiced Deanna Dove”, the Washington Post, is best known as the “Island Girl” and “local legend” in her hometown for her compositional writing style about her lifelong experiences being out on the water in a boat.
+“The rich-voiced Deanna Dove”, the Washington Post, is often referred to as the “Island Girl" from Broomes Island, Maryland, for her compositional writing style about her lifelong experiences being out on the water in a boat.
 Deanna’s influences of rock, pop, blues, alt-country and gospel have earned a loyal audience for her ability to craft songs relatable to water lovers around the Chesapeake Bay Area in Maryland.
-Deanna has established her reputation as a powerful, earthy singer, multi-talented guitar playing, beat making, one woman show with also a vast repertoire of classic and pop cover songs.
+Deanna has established her reputation as a powerful, earthy singer, guitar playing, beat making, one woman show with also a vast repertoire of classic and pop cover songs.

-Currently writing and recording her next project, Dove tours and performs as the activist impetus for the most popular yearly events in her hometown in support of public awareness for restoring and preserving the Chesapeake Bay.
-Dove is a founding member of SoMdCARES, Southern Maryland Citizens Alliance for Renewable Energy Solutions.
+Deanna has opened for the great blues masters, Eric Bibb and Shemika Copeland.
+She performs as the activist impetus for the most popular yearly events in her hometown in support of public awareness for restoring and preserving the Chesapeake Bay.